-About 2,000 years ago in a lonely, dusty outpost of the Roman Empire, three men were put to death by crucifixion.
-Two of the men were criminals and earned their punishment.
-The third, named Jesus, was completely innocent of all charges against him.
-The Roman authorities, always concerned with the threat of insurrection, had given in to the religious authorities and had tortured this man by flogging, mocking and forcing him to carry his cross until he could go no further.
+The Roman authorities, always concerned with the threat of insurrection, had given in to the religious authorities and had tortured this man by flogging, humiliation, and forced him to carry his cross until he could go no further.
 The flogging itself was so traumatic that it would sometimes lead to death.

 The normal cause of death was asphyxiation, brought on by the inability to breathe properly.
 If the Romans wanted to speed up the process, they would break the kneecaps of the victims preventing them from lifting their bodies and filling their lungs.
 Death would come quickly after this.